FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/02-design.md

 ## Exercise 1

-Do this activity!
+####Design your own colour palette!
-Experiment with creating your own colour palette for your assignment
+Experiment with creating your own colour palette for your week 2 personal responsive website.
+Use Photoshop to sample hexidecimal codes as needed and input and adjust colours in [Coolors.co](http://coolors.co/) to output a PDF or PNG of your palette!

 ## Exercise 2

-Experiment with using different font combinations
+####Find examples of great design
+Find examples of websites that have good color palettes, good design, white space, and organized content.
+Don't go for standard large corporation website.
+Find something different that people may not have seen.

 ## Lab Activity